Ovamboland People's Organization: History

-Shortly after arriving in Tanzania, Nujoma left to the United States and join Mburumba Kerina and Jariretundu Kozonguizi to petition the United Nations.
+Shortly after arriving in Tanzania, Nujoma left to the United States and joined Mburumba Kerina and Jariretundu Kozonguizi to petition the United Nations.
 In New York, meetings between Nujoma, Kerina and Kozonguizi to unite OPO and SWANU in order to fight the common enemy as a united people were unsuccessful.
-Instead the idea to transform OPO into a pan-ethic national liberation movement with a mandate to unite all people of South West Africa was birthed.
+Instead the idea to transform OPO into a pan-ethnic national liberation movement with a mandate to unite all people of South West Africa was birthed.
 On 19 April 1960, the OPO leadership in Windhoek transformed OPO into the South West Africa People's Organization (SWAPO).
-Nujoma was elected as SWAPO President in absentia and Kuhungua retained his position as secretary general.
+Nujoma was elected as SWAPO president in absentia, Kuhungua and Nelengani retained their positions as secretary general and vice president respectively.
 Following the transformation in 1960 many SWAPO leaders arrived in Tanzania to prepare for the launch of the armed liberation struggle.
 In 1962, SWAPO founded its military wing, the South West Africa Liberation Army (SWALA), which was later renamed the People's Liberation Army of Namibia (PLAN).
 Ya Toivo, Eliaser Tuhadeleni and other SWAPO leaders were able to facilitate the logistics that led to the establishment of the military bases inside the country.

 On 26 August 1966, the South African Defence Force attacked SWAPO guerrilla fighters at Omugulugwombashe in northern Namibia.
 It was the first armed battle in the Namibian War of Independence which lasted until 1989.
-After the battle, about 63 SWAPO freedom fighters inside the country including Ya Toivo, Eliaser Tuhadeleni, John Otto Nankudhu, Immanuel Shifidi, Nathaniel Maxuilili and Helao Shityuwete were arrested at different occasions and air lifted to Pretoria to face trail.
-They were trailed under the Terrorism Act of 1967 majority of them were sentenced to prison on Robben Island and some dying in Police custody during the trail.
+After the battle, about 63 SWAPO freedom fighters inside the country including Ya Toivo, Eliaser Tuhadeleni, John Otto Nankudhu, Immanuel Shifidi, Nathaniel Maxuilili and Helao Shityuwete were arrested at different occasions and air-lifted to Pretoria to face trial.
+They were tried under the Terrorism Act of 1967; the majority of them were sentenced to prison on Robben Island and some died in police custody during the trial.

 Namibia achieved independence on 21 March 1990, SWAPO won the first democratic elections and Sam Nujoma was sworn in as the first President of Namibia.
 SWAPO has been the governing party in Namibia since independence.